a12lin/hubot-slacker/README.md

 ```
 @Slacker Tell me I'm ________
 ```
 Replace the blank with whatever adjective or descriptive noun you desperately need validation for.
 Smart?
 Interesting?
 Charming?
 Not a jerk?
 Batman?
 Whatever floats your boat.
-Slacker will respond with just the ego boost you need.
+Slacker will reply with just the ego boost you need.

 > Note from Annie: I created this functionality by taking a wildcard from the user (the blank mentioned above) and having the bot reply to the user with a sentence that uses the wildcard.
 <br>